romamile/athome/README.md

  * JSON load/save system (lowdb) with connexion to my website

 Bonus
+ * When you create the creature, it appears in front of you and is higlighted for a while ?
+ * Test with shadows
  * Action at click?
  * "happy birthday Julia!" qui se lance juste le bon jour